barnett-yuxiang/purple-star/README.md

    - **Select Area**: (Coming soon) Manually select an area to capture
    - **SmartCapture**: (Coming soon) Automatically identify and capture UI elements
 3. Customize your screenshot with the available options
-4. Click "Download Screenshot" to save the enhanced image
+4. Click "Download" to save the enhanced image

 ## Project Structure